Kota

 • Onsite health screenings.

-Some fitness benefits, like gym memberships, are considered benefits-in-kind, and employees can be taxed on their value.
+Some fitness benefits, like gym memberships, are considered benefit-in-kind, and your employees can be taxed on their value.

-Employers generally don’t pay tax on benefits provided to employees — the tax amounts are reduced from employees’ gross pay.
+You generally don’t pay tax on benefits provided to your employees — the tax amounts are reduced from your employees’ gross pay.

-Employers offer flexible work benefits like compressed work weeks during the summer, flexible working hours, and work-from-home days.
+You can offer flexible work benefits to your workforce, such as compressed work weeks during the summer, flexible working hours, and work-from-home days.

 Some employers even offer their employees a home-office stipend!

-These stipends help employees meet work-related expenses like the cost of internet and telephone bills.
+These stipends help your employees meet work-related expenses like the cost of internet and telephone bills.

-Employees don’t have to pay tax on home-office stipends for amounts up to €3.20 per day.
+Your employees don’t have to pay tax on home-office stipends for up to €3.20 per day.

-The Irish government has rolled out the Work Life Balance and Miscellaneous Provisions Bill 2022.
-It introduces more work-life balance provisions to the Irish employment law, such as an employee’s right to request flexible working arrangements.
+The Irish government passed the Work-Life Balance and Miscellaneous Provisions Bill 2022.
+It introduces more work-life balance provisions to Irish employment law, such as an employee’s right to request flexible working arrangements.

 What does it cover?

-EAPs generally focus on helping employees resolve personal problems that may affect their performance at work.
-These include substance abuse, child and elder care, financial and legal trouble, relationship issues, etc.
+EAPs generally focus on helping your employees resolve personal problems that may affect their work performance.
+These include substance abuse, child and elder care, financial and legal trouble, and relationship issues.

 Some EAPs also provide adoption assistance, nurse advice lines, and even support staff who have faced accidents and other traumatic incidents at the workplace.

-Under this benefit scheme, employers can pre-purchase public transit tickets and allow employees to pay them from their pre-tax wages.
+Under this benefit scheme, you can pre-purchase public transit tickets and allow your employees to pay them from their pre-tax wages.

 You can manage these programs in-house or through third-party vendors.